 In this demo, we will use dynamic chaining, so let’s uncomment dynamic_chain and comment strict_chain.

 And last but not least, let’s add the following line to our proxy list.

 Excellent, now we can start the Tor service.

 And just make sure it’s running with the following command.

 At this point, if everything went well, the IP we get when we surf the internet with and without proxychains should be different.
 So, let’s test our theory.

 Here is how we can get our IP outside of the Tor network.

 In my case, the IP address is X.Y.Z.55.
 Now, let’s see our IP with tor.

-If you any question about Tor or proxychains, do not hesitate to ask me in the comment section down below. 😉
+If you have any questions about Tor or proxychains, do not hesitate to ask me in the comment section down below. 😉